Petzl Volta Review

 Durability

-As you can see, the Volta has a whopping 42% sheath proportion, which ranks it at the top of the pile.
-However, since this is a thinner rope, the actual number of sheath fibers is likely the same as the 9.5mm Arial, which has a mere 40% sheath proportion (still high).
-Since the sheath is typically what becomes damaged, one could assume this rope will be able to take more damage than ones with less sheath.
-Indeed, compared to the Mammut Revelation, another 9.2mm rope that we also tested in the Bugaboos, this one looks to be in a lot better shape after the long trip.
+Since the sheath is typically the part of a rope that gets damaged first, one could assume this rope will be able to take more damage than those with less sheath.
 Used in non-hangdog applications, like in the alpine, this rope should last you for a very long time.
-We also found that the middle mark lasted a lot longer than on other ropes as well.
+We also found that the middle mark lasted a lot longer than on other ropes.

 Weight